How Many Hours Per Week Is Working Full Time?

 Downsides to full-time work might include:

 • Burnout.
-Full-time work can often be demanding and cause workers stress, increasing the risk of burnout.
+Full-time work can often have sustained demands and, over time, cause workers stress, increasing the risk of burnout.

 • Work-life balance.
 Not all full-time work is equal, and depending on the responsibilities, some companies may require employees to work outside set hours, negatively impacting life outside work.
-Full-time work can also make pursuing personal interests or hobbies more difficult.
+As a result, maintaining hobbies and outside interests, or caretaking, can be more challenging.

 Impact of remote work on full-time hours

-Remote working allows employees to work hours that best fit their lifestyles as long as they’re meeting deadlines and fulfilling their responsibilities.
-Some roles still may need to be online for designated hours during their shift.
+Remote work allows employees to work hours that best fit their lifestyles, as long as they meet deadlines and fulfill their responsibilities.
+Some roles may still need to be online for designated hours during their shift.
 Companies can monitor employee activity with time-tracking software that measures keystrokes and takes random screenshots.

-Companies may have “core hours” designed for meetings and collaborating across time zones, but be flexible on when employees are logged into their computers, especially for salaried workers.
-Salaried workers get paid the same amount each week regardless of hours worked.
-They are typically not eligible for overtime.
+Companies may have “core hours” designed for meetings and collaborating across time zones, but be flexible about when employees are logged into their computers, especially for salaried workers.
+Salaried workers are paid the same amount each week regardless of the hours they work.
+They’re typically not eligible for overtime.

-Remote working makes it possible for companies to hire the best talent, not just talent in the local market or willing to relocate.
-As a remote worker, you don’t have to commute to the office and have more flexibility over where you live.
+Remote work allows companies to hire from a broader talent pool, rather than limiting themselves to local candidates or those willing to relocate.
+As a remote worker, you don’t have to commute to the office and can have more flexibility over where you live.

 Alternative work options